Rhinoplasty compensation claims

-If you have undergone rhinoplasty, otherwise known as nose reshaping surgery or a nose job, and you experienced complications that you believe were caused by the negligence of the surgeon responsible, you might be entitled to make a claim for financial compensation.
+If you have undergone rhinoplasty (also known as nose reshaping surgery or a nose job) and you experienced complications that you believe were caused by a negligent clinic or surgeon, you may be able to make a claim for compensation.

 CONTACT US TODAY

 If your rhinoplasty surgery has gone wrong, contact Cosmetic Surgery Solicitors today.
 To speak to one of experts about whether you can make a claim for nose job compensation, call 0800 634 0285 or fill in the quick contact form on this page to request a call back.

 Cosmetic Surgery Solicitors was founded in 2005 as the first legal practice in England and Wales to focus solely on cosmetic surgery and beauty treatment negligence.
 Our knowledge and experience in dealing with cases of this kind is highly specialised, and we have handled countless rhinoplasty claims just like yours.

 With a rating of ‘excellent’ on TrustPilot, we have been shown to deliver our legal services in a way that is sensitive and successful.
 To date, we have secured more than £4 million in compensation for our clients after obtaining medical evidence, and since we work on a no win, no fee basis, there is no financial risk involved with making a rhinoplasty claim with us.

 Led by respected legal expert Michael Saul, our team at Cosmetic Surgery Solicitors are perfectly placed to help you recover the financial reward you deserve, allowing you and your family to move on with your lives.

 Read our testimonials from previous clients to find out more about how we can help.

 How Long Will the Claims Process Take?